-40. Payroll fringe costs are limited to 25%.
+37. Payroll fringe costs are limited to 25%.
 Is this rate flexible?

 The Commission advises that the fringe rate be calculated at no more than 25%.
 If the grantee requests more than 25%, the applicant will be required to provide a compelling rationale for exceeding this amount.
+These requests will be considered on a case-by-case basis.

-41. Are the Grant Application Cover Sheet and Contractual Obligations forms available as a template?
+38. Are the Grant Application Cover Sheet and Contractual Obligations forms available as a template?